verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 **ISSUE: Permission denied**

-If the VergeIO user provided does not have adequate permissions, the clone will begin and create the new Virtual Machine record; however, it will not be able to create any VM drives or NICs.
+If the VeregOS user provided does not have adequate permissions, the clone will begin and create the new Virtual Machine record; however, it will not be able to create any VM drives or NICs.

    ![enablecloneiso28.png](/public/enablecloneiso28.png)

--   Restart the clone ISO providing username/password of a VergeIO user with List, Read, Create and Modify permissions to Virtual Machines.
+-   Restart the clone ISO providing username/password of a VeregOS user with List, Read, Create and Modify permissions to Virtual Machines.
-> **Note:** Since the empty VM will have been created on the destination VergeIO system (when run initially without adequate permissions): when run again with proper permissions, the clone operation can be performed as a resume, or the VM can be removed on the destination system before starting the clone again.
+> **Note:** Since the empty VM will have been created on the destination VeregOS system (when run initially without adequate permissions): when run again with proper permissions, the clone operation can be performed as a resume, or the VM can be removed on the destination system before starting the clone again.
 {.is-info}

 <br>